H-DES: a Quantum-Classical Hybrid Differential Equation Solver: Description of the algorithm

 \subsection{Variational Quantum Circuit and Ansatz}

 To construct the parametrized state used to minimize the loss function, we need a variational quantum circuit (VQC).
-The architectures employed here are based on the structure of the hardware-efficient Ansatz (HEA).
-In the HEA, each set of parametrized single-qubit rotations is followed by an entangling layer of CNOT gates.
-This block of rotations and CNOTs is then repeated $d$ times, where $d$ is called the depth of the VQC.
-In what follows, we consider linear connectivity among qubits, but the CNOTs can be easily generalized to other connectivity architectures~\cite{LOCC24}.
+The architectures employed here are usually based on the structure of the hardware-efficient Ansatz (HEA), but not limited to it.
+In typical HEA setup, each set of parametrized single-qubit rotations is followed by an entangling layer of controlled (usually CNOT) gates.
+This block of rotations and controlled gates is then repeated $d$ times, where $d$ is called the depth of the VQC.
+In what follows, we consider linear connectivity among qubits, but the controlled gates can be easily generalized to other connectivity architectures~\cite{LOCC24}.

 ~

 As $d$ increases, the number of rotation parameters $\theta$ increases proportionally, giving rise to a circuit with higher expressivity power.
 These layers make the VQC structure comparable to those of classical neural networks, with rotation gates playing the role of neurons and angles playing the role of synaptic weights.
 By tuning and adjusting the circuit's parameters, we change the output state to minimize the loss function.